codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

 $ systemctl start code-server
 ```

-You can check its running by navigating to your server IP on port `8080`.
+Navigate to your domain on port `8080`.
 Congratulations, you've now got a solid setup for editing code in your iPad browser 🎉